ellifteria/ellifteria.github.io/content/about/index.md

 ## Research interests

 I'm passionate about AI, robotics, and machine learning research.
-I'm very interested in writing algorithms to control robotic systems and especially to enable computers ad robots to learn from their experiences to better interact with the world.
-I believe that this topic&mdash;the intersection of physical systems, algorithms, and machine learning&mdash;is the key to building a safer, more sustainable, and freer future.
+I'm very interested in machine intelligence in robotic and embedded systems to enable them to better interact with the world in a more effective and private way.
+I believe that this topic&mdash;the intersection of physical systems, algorithms, security, privacy, and machine learning&mdash;is the key to building a safer, more sustainable, and freer future.

 My current work is focused on evolutionary computation in artificial intelligence.
 As a member of the [Xenobot Lab](https://www.xenobot.group), I'm investigating evolutionary algorithms and open-endedness in artificial intelligence and artificial life.
 You can see some of my work on [my GitHub](https://www.github.com/ellifteria)!

-I previously worked in the [Leonard Lab](https://www.leonard.northwestern.edu) where I  developed an [open-source software package](https://www.github.com/ellifteria/pyflowbat) for analyzing flow cytometry data, specifically for mammalian synthetic biology applications.
-I also did a bit of wet-lab work characterizing mammalian synthetic transcription factors.
+I also work in the [Leonard Lab](https://www.leonard.northwestern.edu) where I  am developing an [open-source software package](https://www.github.com/ellifteria/pyflowbat) for analyzing flow cytometry data, specifically for mammalian synthetic biology applications.